Microsoft identity platform developer glossary

-In the case of Microsoft identity platform application integration, Microsoft identity platform implements the authorization server role for Azure AD applications and Microsoft service APIs, for example Microsoft Graph APIs.
+In the case of the Microsoft identity platform application integration, the Microsoft identity platform implements the authorization server role for Azure AD applications and Microsoft service APIs, for example Microsoft Graph APIs.

 A security token contains claims, which provide assertions about one entity (such as a client application or resource owner) to another entity (such as the resource server).
 Claims are name/value pairs that relay facts about the token subject (for example, the security principal that was authenticated by the authorization server).
 The claims present in a given token are dependent upon several variables, including the type of token, the type of credential used to authenticate the subject, the application configuration, etc.

-See Microsoft identity platform token reference for more details.
+See the Microsoft identity platform token reference for more details.

 As defined by the OAuth2 Authorization Framework, an application that makes protected resource requests on behalf of the resource owner.
 The term "client" does not imply any particular hardware implementation characteristics (for instance, whether the application executes on a server, a desktop, or other devices).